yahoo/Oak/README.md

 - [License](#license)

 ## Background

+### Design Points
 - Oak index is built on contiguous chunks of memory; this speeds up searches through the index due to access locality.
 Read more about [Oak design](https://git.ouroath.com/anastas/oak/wiki/Design).
 - Oak works off-heap, thus the keys and the values are copied and stored in a self-managed, off-heap byte arrays.

-### Oak Design Requests
+### Design Requirements
 To efficiently manage its content Oak requires that the user defines two auxiliary tools: a Serializer and a Comparator; both are passed during construction.
-1. *Serializer:* Oak's input keys and the values are going to be serialized and written (copied) to buffers.
-Therefore, for the keys and the values it is requested to provide a serializer, deserializer, and serialized size calculator. [example] (### Key/Value Serializer)
+1. *Serializer:* The keys and the values are requested to provide a (1)serializer, (2)deserializer, and (3)serialized size calculator.
+All three are parts of [Serializer](### Key/Value Serializer).
-For better performance, Oak allocates the space for a key/value and uses the given serializer to write the key/value directly to the allocated space.
+	- For better performance, Oak allocates the space for a key/value and uses the given serializer to write the key/value directly to the allocated space.
 Oak requests key/value size calculator to know the amount of space to be allocated.
 Both the keys and the values are variable sized.
 2. *Comparator:* In order to compare the internally kept, serialized keys with the deserialized key given for the search, Oak requires a special comparator.
 The comparator should be able to compare between keys in their serialized and deserialized (object) variants.

 ## Install